sirthias/parboiled2/README.rst

 *parboiled2* has only one single dependency that it will transitively pull into your classpath: shapeless_ (currently version 2.0.0).

+*parboiled2* also has a provided dependency toward scala-reflect, so make sure that the jar for org.scala-lang:scala-reflect with the relevant scala version is in your classpath.

 Once on your classpath you can use this single import to bring everything you need into scope:

 .. code:: Scala